dmalawey/ScuttleTechGuide/README.md

 All signals on SCUTTLE can be made with regular off-the-shelf Dupont-style terminals, all female.
 Lengths are 10cm and 20cm as shown.

 > ⚠️Please do not peel the wires apart!
-Keep them connected for strong connections.
+Keep them bonded for strong connections.

 ![dupont cables photo](https://i.imgur.com/YN3LAEp.jpg ':class=image-25')